AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Time Needed to Reimplement Account in the New Architecture

-Re-implementation times vary depending on what you want to rebuild.
-Adobe recommends that you perform the following steps in your existing account to get an idea of what would be involved in your re-implementation:
+Re-implementation times vary depending on what you want to rebuild. [!DNL Adobe] recommends that you perform the following steps in your existing account to get an idea of what would be involved in your re-implementation:

 * Identify a core set of reports/dashboards.
 * Identify metrics and dimensions required to build those reports.